-The leading beer players in Hong Kong continued to maintain their strong brand share in 2021, despite the rising popularity of local craft beer brands because they generally occupy different areas of the category.
-According to trade discussions, craft beer drinkers demand taste difference and local flavours, whereas those who drink established beer brands such as Blue Girl and Carlsberg often consume these in on-trade establishments such as pubs/bars when they watch competitive sports or major sporting events on television.
+The leading beer players in Hong Kong are expected to maintain their strong brand shares in the city despite the rising popularity of local craft beer brands, because they occupy different parts of the market.
+According to trade sources, craft beer drinkers are people who want to taste different local flavours in their beer, whereas people who drink established beers such as Blue Girl and Carlsberg often consume these in foodservice outlets, or in pubs/bars when they watch competitive sports on TV or at major sporting events.

-As local consumers continue to seek perceived healthier alternatives to beer, new options of non-alcoholic beer are likely to emerge, leading to intensifying competition.
-Despite gradually losing share to smaller players, Carlsberg 0% continues to make waves, as increasing numbers of on-trade establishments start to offer the brand as a standalone drink, as well as part of a lunch set deal for drinkers who want the familiar taste while not returning to the office inebriated.
+As consumers continue to seek healthier alternatives to beer, they are likely to try current and new non alcoholic beers, which will drive continued growth in the category in the forecast period.
+Carlsberg’s titular non alcoholic beer Carlsberg 0% continues to make waves in the market, as more and more foodservice outlets are starting to offer it as a stand-alone drink, as well as part of a lunch set deal for drinkers who want a familiar taste while not showing up back at work inebriated.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).